Adzuki Beans Burger (Vegetarian “Beef” Burger)

 Instructions

-- Mix the ground flax and water in a small bowl and set aside for 5 minutes to thicken.
+- If making the vegan version, mix the ground flax seeds and water in a small bowl and set aside for 5 minutes to thicken into a flax egg.

-- Add chopped onion, parsley, grated carrot, salt, pepper, spices, egg/flax egg and chopped salad leaves.
-Blend them well together using a fork.
+- Add the chopped onion, parsley, grated carrot, salt, pepper, spices, egg or flax egg, and chopped lettuce.
+Mix everything together well with a fork.

-- Now, the composition has to be sticky and easy to shape the patties.
-If it is too moist you can add some breadcrumbs or chickpea/rice/soy flour.
-Start with 2 tbsps and add more if needed.
+- The mixture should be sticky and easy to shape into patties.
+If it is too moist, add breadcrumbs or chickpea, rice, or soy flour, starting with 2 Tbsp and adding more as needed until it holds its shape.

-- Serve with anything you like. (tip: they’re great with mustard! yum!) .
+- Serve with anything you like.
+Tip: they’re great with mustard!

 Loved these!